morete/kubevirt-basics-training/content/en/docs/initialize-vms-with-startup-scripts/_index.md

 ---
-title: "5.
-Initialize VMs with startup scripts"
+title: "Initialize VMs with startup scripts"
-weight: 1
+weight: 4
-labfoldernumber: "05"
+labfoldernumber: "04"
-sectionnumber: 5
+sectionnumber: 4
 description: >
   Initialize and configure Virtual Machines using tools like cloud-init, Ignition or Sysprep.
 ---